 A cystocele is a type of pelvic organ prolapse that occurs when the tissues and muscles that hold the bladder in place are stretched or weakened.
-This can cause the bladder to move from its natural position and press against the wall of the vagina, forming a bulge.
+This can cause the bladder to move from its normal position and press against the wall of the vagina, forming a bulge.

 A bladder prolapse may develop if a woman's pelvic muscles become damaged by pregnancy, labor, childbirth, or a previous pelvic surgery or are weakened by aging.
 In rare cases, a cystocele can be present at birth (congenital).

-A cystocele may be associated with leaking of urine (incontinence), especially during coughing, laughing, or jumping, or it may cause difficulty emptying the bladder, which may progress to a bladder infection (cystitis).
+A cystocele may be associated with leaking of urine (incontinence), especially during coughing, laughing, or jumping.
+Or it may cause difficulty emptying the bladder, which may progress to a bladder infection (cystitis).

 Exercises to strengthen the pelvic floor muscles, called Kegel exercises, may help relieve some symptoms of a cystocele.
 A doctor may recommend use of a pessary, an instrument placed in the vagina to support the uterus.
 In severe cases, surgery may be needed.